danieluk00/-epicenter/README.md

-Epicenter is a gamified mapping web app we created at the Le Wagon Coding bootcamp.
-It lets a group of friends create and join an event and share the location each person is travelling from.
+Epicenter is an experimental mapping web app we created at the Le Wagon Coding bootcamp.
+It lets a group of friends create an event and share the location each person is travelling from.
 The algorithm then calculates the centre point of all attendees and recommends a nearby venue (bar, cafe or restaurant) for the group to meet.

 It's built on Rails with a Ruby backend and JS/HTML front end, and makes use of the Google Places API and Mapbox.